Facing criticism, Delhi police probe attack on students at JNU

 The government says the law is meant to tackle the grievances of minorities, such as Christians, Hindus and Sikhs, who face persecution in Afghanistan, Bangladesh and Pakistan.

-Additional reporting by Zeba Siddiqui and Manoj Kumar and Writing by Sanjeev Miglani; Editing by Clarence Fernandez, William Maclean
+Additional reporting by Zeba Siddiqui and Manoj Kumar and Writing by Sanjeev Miglani; Editing by Clarence Fernandez, William Maclean and Nick Macfie